 How many years can you go without filing taxes?

 Some people go decades without filing their tax returns.
 If your income is below a certain threshold and you don’t trigger any of the other filing requirements, you are not legally required to file.
-However, you will miss out on refunds and special incentives like the stimulus payments during COVID.
+However, you will miss out on refunds.
 Also, you won’t have financial documents to prove your income to lenders.

 How will the IRS know if I don’t file taxes?